RobertBoganKang/file_processing/README.md

     * a folder to do operation;
     * a file to process once (with same input format);
-    * a text file which stores paths instead of finding file paths (with different input format);
+    * a text file storing the path, rather than looking for the file path (with a different input format);

   * `in_format`: format to search to do operation (for file processing);